mengxianliang/XLNavigationBar/README.md

 ## Usage

-*You can config by global or view controller itself, if config both,  it will prioritize view controller's config, don't forget set XLNavigationBar enabled at first !*
+You can config by global or view controller itself, if config both,  it will prioritize view controller's config.
+Don't forget set XLNavigationBar enabled at first !*

 ### Global Config